opensearch-project/project-website/_posts/2026-06-24-the-real-cost-of-your-observability-stack.md

 meta_description: The real cost of observability is operational blindness, not the invoice.
 We break down the fragmentation tax, the per-GB trap for agentic workloads, and what building on an open-source search foundation changes.
 ---

 Modern infrastructure is not just infrastructure anymore.
 It is the intelligence running on top of it.
-Observability went from "dashboards for oncall" to the data foundation powering autonomous investigation.
+Observability went from "dashboards for on-call engineers" to the data foundation powering autonomous investigation.
 AI agents now triage incidents, correlate signals, and propose root causes.
 Engineers query their observability data from Claude Desktop and VS Code, not just from a console.
 And the stack that worked for deterministic microservices has not kept up.

 The cost of that gap is not just the invoice.
 It is operational blindness at the worst possible time: when an agent hallucinates in production, when a reasoning chain fails silently, when every investigation costs more tokens than the last because your data is not structured for the way agents consume it.